nuvla/documentation/docs/nuvla/user-guide/invite.md

 # Inviting Users

+TODO: do we still allow that?
+Or only via groups?

-The process is simple.
+To invite users, the process is simple.
 Once logged-in, click on the *Invite User* from the top right dropdown menu.

 ![Invite user menu](/assets/img/invite-user-menu.png)